-Full-stack developer and postdoctoral scholar focused on building educational and AI-powered systems.
+Full-stack developer and research engineer focused on building educational and AI-powered systems.
 I design and deploy interactive learning tools that integrate large language models and machine learning to create intuitive, accessible learning experiences.

 RoboScape Online is a networked educational robotics simulation platform designed for novice programmers.